 Medium-Chain Triglycerides (MCTs)

-Medium-chain triglycerides are also known as “good” fats because they promote weight loss.
-This is because MCTs can be used by the body for energy, thus creating a calorie deficit without having to reduce overall caloric intake.
+Medium-chain triglycerides are also known as “good” fats because they may promote weight loss.
+This may be because MCTs can be used directly by the body for energy, rather than being stored.

 The best sources of medium-chain triglycerides include: